ErikBot42/rendezvous_swap/README.md

 A rendezvous is an execution barrier between a pair of threads, but this crate also provides the option of swapping data at the synchronisation point.
 (Terminology is from [The Little Book of Semaphores](https://greenteapress.com/wp/semaphores/))

 This is mainly intended for situations where threads sync frequently.
 Unlike a normal spinlock, it does not use any CAS instructions, just [`Acquire`] loads and [`Release`] stores which means it can compile to just a handful of non atomic instructions on `x86_64`.
+Because the crate uses atomics for synchronisation, it is also `no_std`.

-Data is internally swapped with pointers, so large structures are not costly to swap and therefore does not need to be boxed.
+Data is internally swapped with pointers, so large structures are not costly to swap and therefore do not need to be boxed.

-In microbenchmarks on my machine, it takes less than `200 ns` to swap data and less than `100 ns` to sync execution.
+In microbenchmarks on a `i5-7200U` CPU, it takes less than `100 ns` to swap data.

 ## Safety
-[`RendezvousData`] contains `unsafe` but all tests pass when running with Miri
+[`RendezvousData`] contains `unsafe` but all tests pass when running with Miri.

 ## Example: Sync thread execution
 ```rust